 Despite broad agreement regarding the need for EBPs, there is currently no consensus on the precise definition of an EBP.
-Disagreement arises not from the need for evidence, but from the kind and amount of evidence required for validation.
+Disagreement arises not from the need for evidence but from the kind and amount of evidence required for validation.
 The gold standard of scientific evidence is the randomized controlled trial, but it is not always possible to conduct such trials.
 Many strong, widely used, quasi-experimental designs have produced and will continue to produce credible, valid, and reliable evidence-these should be relied on when randomized controlled trials are not possible.
 Practitioner input is a crucial part of this process and should be carefully considered as evidence is compiled, summarized, and disseminated to the field for implementation.

-The Institute of Medicine (now the Health and Medicine Division of the National Academies), for example, defined an EBP as one that combines the following three factors: best research evidence, best clinical experience, and consistency with patient values (IOM, 2001).
-The American Psychological Association adopted a slight variation of this definition for the field of psychology, as follows: EBP is "the integration of the best available research with clinical expertise in the context of patient characteristics, culture, and preferences" (APA Presidential Task Force on Evidence-Based Practice, 2006).
+The Institute of Medicine, for example, defined an EBP as one that combines the following three factors: Best research evidence, best clinical experience, and consistency with patient values (IOM, 2001).
+The American Psychological Association (APA) adopted a slight variation of this definition for the field of psychology, as follows: EBP is "the integration of the best available research with clinical expertise in the context of patient characteristics, culture, and preferences" (APA Presidential Task Force on Evidence-Based Practice, 2006).

-The federal government does not provide a single, authoritative definition of EBPs, yet the general concept of an EBP is clear: some form of scientific evidence must support the proposed practice, the practice itself must be practical and appropriate given the circumstances under which it will be implemented and the population to which it will be applied, and the practice must have a significant effect on the outcome(s) to be measured.
+The federal government does not provide a single, authoritative definition of EBPs, yet the general concept of an EBP is clear: Some form of scientific evidence must support the proposed practice, the practice itself must be practical and appropriate given the circumstances under which it will be implemented and the population to which it will be applied, and the practice must have a significant effect on the outcome(s) to be measured.

-This chapter presents summaries of 26 underage drinking prevention policies that have been identified as best practices.
-The prevention policies fall into four categories: (1) policies addressing underage possession or purchase of alcohol; (2) policies targeting underage drinking and driving; (3) policies targeting alcohol availability; and (4) policies affecting alcohol pricing.
-Seventeen of these policies were included in original STOP Act legislation or in Congressional report language during the 2009-2010 appropriations process.
-The remaining nine policies were added by the ICCPUD following input from various stakeholders and review of the relevant literature.
+This chapter therefore focuses on 26 underage drinking prevention policies that have been identified as best practices or as promising practices suitable for ongoing evaluation.
+These prevention policies, for which there is mixed, promising, or strong evidence of effectiveness, fall into four categories, including those addressing: (1) underage possession or purchase of alcohol, (2) underage drinking and driving, (3) alcohol availability, and (4) alcohol pricing.
+Seventeen of these policies were included in original Sober Truth on Preventing Underage Drinking (STOP) Act legislation or in Congressional report language during the 2009-10 appropriations process.
+The remaining nine policies were added by the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) following input from various stakeholders and review of the relevant literature.